Mazuh/kiki_delivery/README.md

 make build
 ```

-Also, install these VS Code extensions to keep the code well linted and formated:
+Also, install these VS Code extensions to keep the code well linted, formated
+and even with some static type checking:

 - Python (Microsoft)
 - Pylance (Microsoft)